Foundations of Descriptive and Inferential Statistics: Gau ian normal distribution

-The (standard) normal distribution, as well as the next three examples of continuous probability distributions, are commonly referred to as the {\bf test distributions}, due to the central roles they play in the statistical testing of hypotheses (cf. Chs. \ref{ch12} and \ref{ch13}).
+The (standard) normal distribution, as well as the next three examples of probability distributions for a continuous one-dimensional random variable $X$, are commonly referred to as the \textbf{test distributions}, due to the central roles they play in null hypothesis significance testing (cf. Chs. \ref{ch12} and \ref{ch13}).